Leo Bensemann

-Leo Vernon Bensemann OBE (1 May 1912 – 2 January 1986) was a New Zealand artist, printer, typographer, publisher and editor.
+Leo Vernon Bensemann (1 May 1912 – 2 January 1986) was a New Zealand artist, printer, typographer, publisher and editor.

-Early history
+Early life

-Bensemenn was born in Tākaka, New Zealand, on 1 May 1912 the son of Victor Bensemann, a blacksmith, and his wife, Ruby Arnold.
-He attended Nelson Boys' School and in 1931 moved to Christchurch with his friend Lawrence Baigent.
-In February 1938, Bensemann and Baigent moved to Christchurch and flatted in a house owned by the artist Sydney Thompson at 97 Cambridge Terrace along with Lawrence Baigent.
-Rita Angus also lived at the Cambridge Terrace address which became a meeting place for the Christchurch art scene with people like Louise Henderson, Olivia Spencer Bower, Allen and Betty Curnow, Francis Shurrock, Frederick Page and Evelyn Page, Denis Glover and Douglas Lilburn regular visitors.
+Bensemenn was born in Tākaka on 1 May 1912, the son of Victor Bensemann, a blacksmith, and his wife, Ruby Arnold.
+He was educated at Nelson College from 1925 to 1930, and in 1931 moved to Christchurch with his friend Lawrence Baigent.
+In February 1938, Bensemann and Baigent moved to Christchurch and flatted in a house owned by the artist Sydney Thompson at 97 Cambridge Terrace.
+Rita Angus also lived at the Cambridge Terrace address, which became a meeting place for the Christchurch art scene with people like Louise Henderson, Olivia Spencer Bower, Allen and Betty Curnow, Francis Shurrock, Frederick Page and Evelyn Page, Denis Glover and Douglas Lilburn regular visitors.

+Career

-Career as printer and typographer
+Printer and typographer

-In 1935 Denis Glover and John Drew set up the Caxton Press and in 1937 printed their first art publication, Bensemann's Fantastica: Thirteen Drawings.
-Bensemann assisted with the printing of the book and this led to his joining Caxton Press as a partner 1937 and staying with the business until 1978.
-In 1960 with architect Peter Beavan, sculptor Tom Taylor and others Bensemann helped form the N.Z.
-Design Association 'to develop and raise standards of design throughout the country'.
-Recognising the absence of a journal devoted to contemporary art in 1966 Bensemann and Barbara Brooke produced the five issues art magazine Ascent.
+In 1935, Denis Glover and John Drew set up the Caxton Press and in 1937 printed their first art publication, Bensemann's Fantastica: Thirteen Drawings.
+Bensemann assisted with the printing of the book and this led to his joining Caxton Press as a partner in 1937, and staying with the business until 1978.
+In 1960, with architect Peter Beavan, sculptor Tom Taylor and others, Bensemann helped form the New Zealand Design Association, "to develop and raise standards of design throughout the country".
+Recognising the absence of a journal devoted to contemporary art, in 1966 Bensemann and Barbara Brooke produced five issues of art magazine Ascent.
 Art writer Ross Fraser congratulated Ascent on its ability to get their writers to push back and provide feedback good or bad.
-Bensemann retained a strong interest in typography throughout his career at Caxton press and in 1969 was awarded a QEII Arts Council Travel Grant to Europe to study typography and graphic art After leaving the Caxton Press Bensemann set up his own publishing house in 1978 producing several books under the imprint of The Huntsbury Press.
+Bensemann retained a strong interest in typography throughout his career at Caxton press and in 1969 was awarded a QEII Arts Council travel grant to Europe to study typography and graphic art.
+After leaving the Caxton Press, Bensemann set up his own publishing house in 1978, producing several books under the imprint of The Huntsbury Press.